joelchrono12/joelchrono12.ml/_posts/2021-10-16-enabling-2-factor-authentication-on-your-accounts.md

 Anyways, this is a friendly reminder to check if you have MFA enabled in all of your accounts that support it, and its important to encourage the developers of  every account you log into, so they get to work on it.

 This has been day 58 of [#100DaysToOffload](https://100DaysToOffload.com).
-I have once again taking a while to post something, but that's how it is sometimes.
+I once again took a while to post something, but that's how it is sometimes.
 Anyways, have a good day!